 Founded in 1950, the LPGA is the highest level of women’s golf in the world.
 The circuit has 33 tournaments during the season, and like the PGA, the ladies play in major events.

 Unlike its male counterparts the LPGA plays five major golf tournaments in three different countries.
-The first of the majors is the ANA Inspiration tournament.
+The first of the majors is the Chevron Championship.
 Taking place in the spring, it tees of the majors that run until the autumn.

-The ANA Inspiration debuted in 1972.
+The Chevron Championship debuted in 1972.
 In the beginning, it offered the highest prize purse of any LPGA event.
-However, today it offers the lowest prize fund ($2.8 million).
+However, today it offers the lowest prize fund of the five tournaments at $7.9 million (2024).

 U.S. Women’s Open